-We now have eleven lawyers at our Remuera and Howick offices – four partners (Mark Wells, Alison Tait, Alan Rowe and Stephen Wood), one consultant (Robert Benton), as well as two senior associates (Mary Anne Amesbury and Albert Vaka) and four staff solicitors (Tom Talbot, Georgia Jaques, Aaron Foley and Parneel Nair) – who work together with a legal executive and seven support staff.
+We now have thirteen lawyers at our Remuera and Howick offices – four partners (Mark Wells, Alison Tait, Alan Rowe and Stephen Wood), as well as a senior associate (Mary Anne Amesbury), a senior solicitor (Jason Yang) and seven staff solicitors (Rita Williamson, Claudette Herman, Guy Wayne, Chantal Gribble, McLean Roycroft, Cory Lipinski and Maile Sanft) – who work together with eight support staff.

 Although our firm continues to grow we have not lost our personal approach, and our lawyers are easily contactable by telephone, fax and e-mail.
 We pride ourselves on being friendly and approachable, with comfortable and relaxed offices.

 Both our Remuera and Howick offices are conveniently located within the main shopping area of each suburb, and have ample street parking close by.

 Should you have a legal issue requiring urgent advice, we will endeavour to be as flexible and helpful as possible, and will try to accommodate you with an urgent appointment.